mne-tools/mne-python/doc/source/manual/browse.rst

 originating in the brain, it is necessary to apply the projection to the forward solution in the course of inverse computations.
-This is accomplished by mne_inverse_operator as described in Section 6.4.
+This is accomplished by mne_inverse_operator as described in :ref:`CBBDDBGF`.
 For more information on SSP, please consult the references listed in Section 13.4.

 .. _CACFGIEC: